inspheric/nova-defaultable-fields/README.md

 *Note:* The `defaultLast()` method handles the morph type for `MorphTo` fields automatically.

-*Note:* Because the "Select Action" dropdown is not refreshed after an action is run on the index view, `defaultLast()` cannot repopulate each last value if you run the action several times while on the same index view.
-If you need the value to be repopulated every time on the index view, you can set the property `$refreshIndex = true` on the action class, e.g.
+*Note:* Because the list of available actions (the "Select Action" dropdown) is not refreshed after an action is run on the index view, `defaultLast()` cannot repopulate each last value if you run the action several times while on the same index view.
+If you need the value to be repopulated every time on the index view, you can set the property `$refreshIndex = true` on your action class, e.g.

 ```php
 class YourAction extends Action